Lewis-Stuart-11/3D-Plant-View-Synthesis/README.md

 ## Training Your Own Data

 It is also possible to train on your own data.
-Our script should run effectively, providing that your data has the following directory structure:
+Our script should run effectively, provided that your data has the following directory structure:

 ```
 +-- Scene